Navigating Bad Shoulder Genetics: Identifying Signs & Effective Workout Strategies

 How to Overcome Poor Shoulder Genetics

-Overcoming bad shoulder genetics can be accomplished by modifying training techniques, modalities, and understanding training landmarks.
+You can overcome poor shoulder genetics by modifying training techniques, using different modalities, and understanding key training landmarks.
 While having broad shoulder genetics may place a bodybuilder at an advantage, it should not discourage those with bad delt genetics.
 The key is finding a neuromuscular connection with the said exercises and identifying what combinations work best for someone.

 Both rear and mid delts can be worked out almost every day as they recover quickly from workouts—MRV.
 The front delts will usually get adequate training in compound movements such as bench and overhead pressing and will not typically be the culprits of a weak shoulder.